ncyborg/Dis---program/README.md

 2. Install Easy68k http://www.easy68k.com/
 3. Run easy 68k

-Then we have to compile the test file in order to load it into memory To do this, follow these steps
+Then we have to compile the test file
+To do this, follow these steps

 1. Click File -> Open File